ahester57/TALQ/README.md

 	- input token to unlock quiz
 	- submit group quizzes for grading
 	- fix timer on app force close --> allows for infinite time
+	- add AlarmManager for submitting quiz when app is closed